-First is to check is if something has even been deleted.
-No need to do anything if all the messages are still there.
+The first thing is to check is if something has even been deleted from the folder—no need to do anything if all the messages are still there.

-IMAP servers expose a value called UIDNEXT which is the predicted UID value of the next message that is going to be stored in that folder.
-Usually it is the latest UID + 1.
-If we store the combo of the count of stored messages and UIDNEXT and then come back and both values are still the same (or both values have grown equally without any skips) then we can be fairly certain that no message was deleted in between.
+IMAP servers expose a value called UIDNEXT, which is the predicted UID value of the following message stored in that folder.
+Usually, it is the latest UID + 1.
+Suppose we keep the combination of the count of stored messages and the UIDNEXT value and later come back, and both values are still the same.
+In that case, we can be reasonably confident that the server deleted no messages while we were away.

-If we then get an EXPUNGE notification then we treat the list as 1-based array, resolve the UID value from the sequence position and then remove that element from the list.
-This way we know the UID of the deleted message and also keep the sequencing in sync.
+If we get an EXPUNGE notification, we treat the sequence list as a 1-based array, read the UID value from the sequence position, and remove that element from the list.
+This way, we know the UID of the deleted message and also keep the sequencing in sync.

 Suppose we have detected an anomaly between the expected message count and actual message count when opening a folder (message count is smaller than it used to be, or UIDNEXT value has grown, but message count has not).